Swipe One Day Trading Volume Reaches $59.81 Million (SXP)

-Swipe (SXP) traded down 3.5% against the U.S. dollar during the twenty-four hour period ending at 15:00 PM E.T. on July 4th.
-During the last week, Swipe has traded down 2.3% against the U.S. dollar.
-Swipe has a total market cap of $244.40 million and $59.81 million worth of Swipe was traded on exchanges in the last 24 hours.
-One Swipe coin can now be purchased for about $1.26 or 0.00003251 BTC on popular exchanges.
+Swipe (SXP) traded down 3.5% against the dollar during the 1-day period ending at 17:00 PM ET on July 7th.
+One Swipe coin can now be purchased for approximately $1.26 or 0.00003251 BTC on exchanges.
+Swipe has a total market capitalization of $244.40 million and approximately $59.81 million worth of Swipe was traded on exchanges in the last 24 hours.
+During the last seven days, Swipe has traded 2.3% lower against the dollar.

 - Crypto.com Coin (CRO) traded up 5% against the dollar and now trades at $0.41 or 0.00001075 BTC.